Azure/azure-powershell/src/ResourceManager/Profile/Commands.Profile/help/AzureRM.Profile.md

 ### [Get-AzureRmContextAutosaveSetting](Get-AzureRmContextAutosaveSetting.md)
-Display metadata about the context autosave feature, including whterh the context is automaticallys aved, and where saved context and credential information cna be found.
+Display metadata about the context autosave feature, including whterh the context is automatically saved, and where saved context and credential information can be found.

 ### [Get-AzureRmEnvironment](Get-AzureRmEnvironment.md)
 Get endpoints and metadata for an instance of Azure services.